-China-Myanmar Geophysical Survey of the Myanmar Orogen (CMGSMO) project
+China-Myanmar Geophysical Survey in the Myanmar Orogen (CMGSMO) project

-In 2015, Institute of Geology and Geophysics, Chinese Academy of Sciences, incorporating with the Myanmar Geosciences Society, implemented the China-Myanmar Geophysical Survey of the Myanmar Orogen (CMGSMO) project to explore the deep structure beneath Myanmar and understand the continental subduction after continent-continent collision.
+In 2015, Institute of Geology and Geophysics, Chinese Academy of Sciences (IGGCAS), incorporating with the Myanmar Geosciences Society (MGS), implemented the China-Myanmar Geophysical Survey in the Myanmar Orogen (CMGSMO) project to explore the deep structure beneath Myanmar and understand continental subduction following continent-continent collision.

-During 2016 to 2018, we had deployed 71 temporary seismic stations covering the Central Myanmar from the west to the east (21.6°N to 23.9°N in latitude and 93.1°E to 97.3°E in longitude).
-The array consists of a dense-deployed linear sub-array and a 2-D backbone network.
-The east-west trending linear sub-array has 38 stations with average interval of 10-15 km and 400 km long.
-It traversed the major tectonic unit from Myanmar-India border in the Indo-Burma Ranges (IBR) through the Central Basin (CB) and the Sagaing Fault to Shan Plateau, Myanmar.
-The backbone 2-D network consists of 33 stations with average spacing of 30-50 km covering the 250 km × 320 km region of the IBR and the CB.
+From June 2016 to February 2018, with the support of the CMGSMO project, we deployed the first portable seismic array in Myanmar.
+The CMGSMO seismic array contains 71 temporary seismic stations covering central Myanmar from the west to the east (21.6°N - 23.9°N and 93.1°E to 97.3°E).
+The array consists of a dense linear sub-array and a 2-D backbone network.
+The east-west trending linear sub-array is 400 km long and traverses the main tectonic units from the west of Rezua, the Myanmar-India border in the India-Burma Range (IBR) through the Central Basin (CB) and the Sagaing Fault to Hsipaw, Shan Plateau, Myanmar.
+A total of 38 stations with spacings of 10-15 km were deployed.
+The backbone network consists of 33 stations with spacings of 30-50 km covering the 250 km × 320 km region of the IBR and CB.

 Publications/manuscripts related to this project:

-1. Tianyu Zheng, Yumei He*, Lin Ding, Mingming Jiang, Yinshuang Ai, Chit Thet Mon, Guangbing Hou, Kyaing Sein, Myo Thant (2019), Direct structural evidence for Indian continental crust subducting beneath Myanmar, submitted to Nature Communications.
+3. Tianyu Zheng, Yumei He*, Lin Ding, Mingming Jiang, Yinshuang Ai, Chit Thet Mon, Guangbing Hou, Kyaing Sein, Myo Thant (2020), Direct structural evidence of Indian continental subduction beneath Myanmar, Nature Communications.
+Accepted.
 Receiver functions related with this study will be available soon.

-(2019), Slab Break-off and Tearing beneath Myanmar Inferred from Mantle Transition Zone Structure, submitted to Earth and Planetary Science Letters
+(2020), Slab Break-off and Tearing beneath Myanmar Inferred from Mantle Transition Zone Structure, Journal of Geophysical Research